Skip to main content

 mapView.Markers.removeAll();

-The CodeSandbox examples below demonstrate how to add and remove markers interactively.
+The CodeSandbox examples below demonstrates how to add and remove markers interactively.
 Click on a room to place a marker, and click on an existing marker to remove it.

 CodeSandbox - Mappedin JS